Carpenters union to pause picketing in Seattle after wildcat strikes, dispute with Kshama Sawant

 But many of the union’s members continued working because of widespread no-strike agreements signed with employers.
 Of the union’s roughly 12,000 members, about 2,000 work at sites where strikes were allowed.

-Some union members have criticized union leadership and argued for unsanctioned strikes.
-The union had warned that could draw legal challenges from employers and drain union resources.
+Some union members have criticized union leadership and discussed unsanctioned strikes.
+Union leadership had warned that could draw legal challenges from employers and cost union resources.
 Seattle City Councilmember Kshama Sawant entered the fray, backing union members who voted against the deal.

 Sawant was present Thursday at a roving protest that included some carpenters and others.
 Her political party, Socialist Alternative, said in social media posts that the group slowed or stopped work at six job sites.
 (The union did not provide details on wildcat strikes.)